 Switching of capacitor Banks

 In capacitor banks, capacitor switching contactors are used to switch capacitors based on the reactive power requirements.
-Capacitor switching contactors are specially designed to control high transient currents formed during switching.
+They are specially designed to control high transient currents formed during switching.
 Additional resistors are provided to reduce inrush currents while switching.

 Contactors are also used in the switching of street, commercial and residential lights.
 They are commonly used in timer controlled lighting systems.
 Latch type contactors are also available.
 In this type, two coils will be present, one of them for opening the contacts and the other for closing.
 Closing coil closes the contacts, when excited and cuts off the supply to the coil.
 Contact is then held closed mechanically.
 The second coil is used for opening the contacts.

 Selection of contactors